NajibHos/najibhos/README.md

 ## About Me

-- 🔭 Currently working on: Social Media App with React.js
+- 🔭 Currently working on: Job Portal App with React
 - 🌱 Learning: Redux Toolkit
 - 👯 I’m looking to collaborate on: N/A
 - 🤔 Ask me about: TypeScript or React Projects